Maps and mapping

 Early Liverpool Maps

 Liverpool developed from seven streets, laid out at its founding in 1215.
 Soon there was a castle, a chapel and the Tower, a fortified house built by the Stanley family in 1404.
-Maps of this period (1205-1700) do exist, most of them drawn later.
+Maps of this period (1205-1700) do exist, though most of them were drawn later.
 Here are a few of the easiest plans of Liverpool to get hold of.

 The book itself has recently been reprinted, so if you want a higher resolution copy you can pick up ‘Evolution of a Coastline‘ at Amazon.